acham1/blog/_posts/2020-08-16-being-careful-with-uuid-comparisons.md

 }
 {% endhighlight golang %}

-If, say, you were implementing an opt-out filter to remove device ids from your targeted advertising, then you might get some false negatives by surprise!
+If, say, you were implementing an opt-out filter to remove device ids from your targeted advertising campaign, then you might get some false negatives by surprise!
 For example, a candidate UUID `EA7583CD-A667-48BC-B806-42ECB2B48606` would not match the UUID in your filter blacklist `ea7583cd-a667-48bc-b806-42ecb2b48606`, although they represent the same 128-bit UUID.

 # Some Alternatives